vippsas/vipps-developers/vipps-test-environment.md

   Payments must be checked with the API, as there is no web interface.
 * There is no API Dashboard for the test environment.
 * We allow 10,000 incorrect PIN attempts before locking the Vipps user's account
+* There are no settlement reports or SFTP service.

 ## Test merchants